adrianariton/operating-systems-projects/README.md

 2. Memory Allocator
 3. Thread Pool
 4. Mini Shell using syscalls
-5. Web Server for file retrieval using HTTP requests
+5. Async Web Server for file retrieval using HTTP requests
 6. Lambda Server that executes function in dynamic libraries on request

 ## Running 1-4